 VI: Short Bio

-Shelly Blake-Plock is a writer of literary horror and short fiction focused on ensemble casts, speculative realism, and the fault lines of human relationships under strain.
-His work treats the surreal as ordinary, allowing character to emerge through pressure and proximity.
-His earlier poetry appeared in The Dudley Review, Windless Orchard, and The Wisconsin Review, and he served as an editor of the multilingual poetry review Annetna Nepo.
-He has published experimental libretti for improvised music (Umlaut Records / Fall Records) and also writes on learning systems and open source data architecture.
+His poetry has appeared in The Dudley Review, Windless Orchard, and The Wisconsin Review, and he served as an editor of the multilingual poetry review Annetna Nepo.
+He has published experimental libretti for improvised music (Umlaut Records / Fall Records) and continues to write on data architecture.
 He lives in Maryland.